dylan-lang/opendylan/documentation/building-with-duim/source/preface.rst

 This manual is divided into several parts:

-`See Introduction <intro.htm#92880>`_, provides an introduction to the concepts behind the DUIM libraries, and their intended use.
+`Introduction <intro.html>`_ provides an introduction to the concepts behind the DUIM libraries, and their intended use.

-` <design.htm#77027>`_, through to `See Adding Callbacks to the Application <callbacks.htm#15598>`_, provide an extended example of how to use DUIM to design the user interface to an application.
-A simple working application is developed from first principles, and this is used as an illustration of some of the most useful features provided by the DUIM libraries. ` <design.htm#77027>`_ provides an initial design for the application, `See Improving The Design <improve.htm#63710>`_ improves on this initial design. `See Adding Menus To The Application <menus.htm#81811>`_ shows you how you can add a menu system to an application and `See Adding Callbacks to the Application <callbacks.htm#15598>`_ demonstrates how to give the application some useful functionality. `See Using Command Tables <commands.htm#99799>`_, introduces the concept of command tables, by re-implementing some of the functionality already described in `See Adding Menus To The Application <menus.htm#81811>`_.
-For reference, the full source code of the application described in these chapters is provided in `See Source Code For The Task List
+`Designing a Simple DUIM Application <design.html>`_ through to `Adding Callbacks to the Application <callbacks.html>`_ provide an extended example of how to use DUIM to design the user interface to an application.
+A simple working application is developed from first principles, and this is used as an illustration of some of the most useful features provided by the DUIM libraries. `Designing a Simple DUIM Application <design.html>`_ provides an initial design for the application, `Improving The Design <improve.html>`_ improves on this initial design. `Adding Menus To The Application <menus.html>`_ shows you how you can add a menu system to an application and `Adding Callbacks to the Application <callbacks.html>`_ demonstrates how to give the application some useful functionality. `Using Command Tables
-Manager <source.htm#77017>`_.
+<commands.html>`_ introduces the concept of command tables, by
+re-implementing some of the functionality already described in `Adding Menus To The Application <menus.html>`_.
+For reference, the full source code of the application described in these chapters is provided in `Source Code For The Task List Manager <source.html>`_.

-`See A Tour of the DUIM Libraries <tour.htm#93265>`_, provides an overall tour of what is available in the suite of DUIM libraries.
+`A Tour of the DUIM Libraries <tour.html>`_ provides an overall tour of what is available in the suite of DUIM libraries.
 It provides much less detail than the chapters covering application development, but covers a broader spectrum of functionality.
 This chapter can be seen as a general introduction to the material covered in the *DUIM Reference Manual*.

-The material provided in `See A Tour of the DUIM Libraries <tour.htm#93265>`_ is reasonably independent from the material provided in Chapters ` <design.htm#77027>`_ to `See Adding Callbacks to the Application <callbacks.htm#15598>`_, and if you wish, you can read through the tour before looking at the example application.
+The material provided in `A Tour of the DUIM Libraries <tour.html>`_ is reasonably independent from the material provided in Chapters `Designing a Simple DUIM Application <design.html>`_ to `Adding Callbacks to the Application <callbacks.html>`_, and if you wish, you can read through the tour before looking at the example application.
 Whichever order you approach them in, you should expect some repetition of subject matter, however.

 Running examples in this manual
 -------------------------------